 45 CFR 46 §102 (d)

 For all research and research-related activities involving human subjects, please download the "Application for Initial Review" under the "Forms" link at left.
 This document also contains a set of application instructions, an "Investigator Agreement" form and an "Application Checklist" to ensure a complete submission.
-The IRB needs one electronic copy of your application submitted to: email@example.com.
-Prior to final approval, you will be asked to submit a paper copy of your application and all supporting documents.
-If you have any additional questions concerning the status of your submission, you may contact Dr. Thomas Lyons at (773) 995-2241..
+Please submit an electronic copy of your application (PDF is preferred) to: email@example.com.
+In addition, please submit a signed hard copy of your application to the IRB office in New Academic Library Room 202.
+Submission of both an electronic and hard copy application is needed before the Institutional Review Board can review your application.
+If you have questions concerning the submission process or the status of your application please contact Daniel Gibboney Jr, IRB coordinator, at firstname.lastname@example.org at (773) 995-2241.

 Note: Please allow up to five business days for receipt of your submission and up to two weeks for and/or notification of approval.
 Written notification will be promptly mailed to the primary investigator in their respective department unless otherwise requested or specified.
 Please allow four weeks for a full committee review.
 Final approval must be received before initiating the research study.

-Please note that the above specified timelines for protocol approval are contingent upon completion and receipt of all protocol application materials including initial application form, investigator agreement, consent forms, completion certificates, surveys, tests, and advertisements (where applicable), approval notices from outside institutions (where applicable) and letters of access from agencies or institutions beyond the physical plant of Chicago State University.
-Changes and/or modifications to the protocol or any missing information will delay the review process.
+Please note that the above specified timelines for protocol approval are contingent upon completion and receipt of all protocol application materials including initial application form, investigator agreement, consent forms, completion certificates, surveys, tests, and advertisements (where applicable), approval notices from outside institutions (where applicable) and letters of access from agencies or institutions other than Chicago State University.